 Seeing a child engage in some type of sexual behavior scares many of us as parents. because it is difficult for us to separate our knowledge and attitudes about sex from what our children know and believe.
 I encourage parents to talk to each other about their children’s behavior — sexual or otherwise.
 Sometimes hearing from trusted friends that you aren’t alone as a parent and that your child’s behavior isn’t abnormal is incredibly reassuring.
 Likewise, realizing that a child’s behaviors are different from his or her peers will prompt the caregiver to seek further help.

-Jonathan D. Thackeray, MD is the Chief of the Division of Child and Family Advocacy at Nationwide Children’s Hospital and Associate Professor of Clinical Pediatrics at The Ohio State University College of Medicine.
+Jonathan D. Thackeray, MD is the former chief of the Division of Child and Family Advocacy at Nationwide Children’s Hospital and associate professor of clinical pediatrics at The Ohio State University College of Medicine.